The Blue Mountains form the longest mountain range along the eastern edge of Jamaica and features majestic scenery.

 The Blue Mountain Inn is a good option for dinner.
 The setting is beautiful and the food is incredible.

 They have a sitting room with coffee liqueur for the ladies and cigar for the men.
-Biking tours are also available which run about 17 miles down through Blue Mountains.
-The journey begins around 6,000 feet elevation and ends at waterfall where all can enjoy a cool and relaxing swim.
+Biking tours are also available which run about 17 miles down through the Blue Mountains.
+The journey begins around 6,000 feet elevation and ends at a waterfall where all can enjoy a cool and relaxing swim.

 Soldiers do their drills in their uniforms at Newcastle so you may get a chance to witness that as well.